 Comprehensive loss is defined as a change in equity during a period from transactions and other events and circumstances from non-owner sources.
-For the three and nine months ended September 30, 2023, comprehensive loss included gains on the Company's pension benefit obligation and unrealized losses on marketable securities.
-For the three and nine months ended September 30, 2022, the Company's comprehensive loss was the same as its reported net loss.
+For the three and nine months ended September 30, 2023 March 31, 2024, comprehensive loss included gains on the Company's pension benefit obligation and unrealized losses on marketable securities.
+For the three and nine months ended September 30, 2022 March 31, 2023, the Company's comprehensive loss was included losses on the same as its reported net loss.
+Company's pension benefit obligation.